 SINCLAIR STAMMERS / SCIENCE PHOTO LIBRARY SINCLAIR STAMMERS / SCIENCE PHOTO LIBRARY

-Quiver tree (Aloe dichotoma) This tree is eaten by the Kudu antelope as it acts as a repellant to parasites when absorbed into the animals bloodstream.
-The quiver tree takes its name from the bushmen's custom of hollowing out its branches to use as quivers for carrying their arrows.
-Photographed in Schwartzpunt farm, Namibia, Africa.
+Quiver tree (Aloe dichotoma) photographed on the road south to Aus, Namibia.
+This tree is eaten by the Kudu antelope as it acts as a repellant to parasites when absorbed into the animal's bloodstream.
+The quiver tree is so called because of the bushmen's ancient custom of hollowing out its branches to use as quivers to carry their arrows.
+Photographed in Namibia.

 Model release not required.
 Property release not required.